eddes/eddes.github.io/README.md

 # eddes.github.io

-A few tools and methods gathered along the way that might prove to be useful for others.
+A few tools and methods gathered along the way that might prove to be useful for people dealing with measured data, equations or teaching.
 On the agenda:

 - [x]  data interpolation